kiarie404/CSC-416-4TH/main_site/Documentation_books/Developer Documentation/src/setting_up_processes.md

 Under the process structure, we have the following pieces of information :
 1. The process ID
 2. The process state
-3. The program counter
+3. The program counter (keeps track of current instruction step)
-4. The address to the process stack
+4. The address to the process' stack
-5. The TrapFrame
+5. The TrapFrame associated with that process
-6. The process data section
+6. The process data section -- this is completely optional, I really do not know why we need this. maybe I will know in the future

 here is a rust presentation of the Process structure :
 ```rust